 White Light Concepts’ people are experienced designers, developers, writers and more.
-Their backgrounds allow them to pull together the resources needed in the best possible manner to deliver quality results for your web development, marketing or other communications projects.
+Their backgrounds allow them to pull together the resources needed in the best possible manner to deliver quality results for your marketing communications projects.

 General Manager with focus on